-The love of a great road trip is being rekindled this summer.
+The love of a great road trip is being rekindled as couples look for alternative date ideas.
 Whether you and your honey are planning to hit the road for a weekend away, or if you just need to get out of the house for a change of scenery, Florida offers a collection of scenic roadways.
 These designated scenic highways are woven throughout the entire state of Florida.
 A few are right here in Central Florida, and as a bonus there is the Lake Apopka North Shore Wildlife Drive.
 This drive is not part of the scenic highways collection, but it is the perfect free date idea.

 Florida Scenic Highways Overview